< Go to Rain Jackets - Men's

 Hands-on Gear Review

-The North Face Venture Jacket is a budget 2.5-layer rain shell similar to the Best Buy Award winning Marmot PreCip and the Patagonia Torrentshell.
-The Venture doesn't breathe as well, but has pit zips and mesh-lined pockets to add ventilation.
-This is a good first rain jacket for folks who will get out on occasional hiking or biking trips, but mostly need a rain jacket for around-town use.
+The North Face Venture Jacket is a budget friendly 2.5 layer rain shell; it is similar to the Best Buy Award winning Marmot PreCip and the Patagonia Torrentshell.
+While the Venture doesn't breathe as well as several of the other models we tested, it has larger than average pit-zips and mesh-lined pockets that help increase ventilation; these features result in decent performance during aerobic activities.
+We thought the Venture's DWR held up well over time, especially when compared to similar priced models on what is otherwise a pretty basic few-frills jacket.
+Overall, the Venture is a very reasonably priced rain jacket for folks who will occasionally take a hiking, backpacking, or bike trip, but mostly need a rain jacket for around-town use.

-The North Face Venture Jacket was an average performer in most of our metrics.
-It's a reasonable entry-level 2.5-layer jacket, offers good ventilation options, and stuffs into its hand pocket.
+The Venture Jacket was an average performer in most of our metrics.
+It's a functional and reasonably priced entry-level 2.5 layer jacket that offers good ventilation options and stuffs into its hand pocket.

 Breathability & Ventilation